Last updated on 2019-11-03

 Possible reasons for why you’re getting fewer Tinder matches than you used to

 There are many possible explanations for the disappointing decline in matches many Tinder users – primarily men – have been experiencing.
 The following are the most likely theories, in my opinion.

 Tinder has been crippling the standard/free experience

-While we have seen a gradual decrease in matches over the years following Tinder’s prime in 2014, there have been two noticeable drops in match rates in recent Tinder history.
+While we have seen a gradual decrease in matches over the years following Tinder’s prime in 2014, there have been three noticeable drops in match rates in recent Tinder history.

-In both cases it makes sense from a business perspective to limit organic matches just enough for people to get frustrated and decide to spend some money to help things along.
+In all of the above cases it makes sense from a business perspective to limit organic matches just enough for people to get frustrated and decide to spend some money to help things along.

 Boosts let you experience a flood of matches in a short time span, after which the drought of “normal Tinder” seems unacceptable.
 For many Plus users, the one free boost a month is the only time the app feels worth using anymore.
 Luckily, you can buy more (/s).